-7. A-frame — Made up of two broad ramps hinged together, a dog must quickly scale the structure, scramble over the apex, and touch the “contact zone” while descending.
+7. A-frame — An A-frame consists of two broad ramps hinged together.
+A dog must quickly scale the structure, scramble over the apex, and touch the “contact zone” while descending.

 An Intro to Dog Agility Scoring

-Many actions can result in a fault such as entering the Weave Poles incorrectly or missing a pole altogether, failing to place a foot in the “contact zone” while performing an obstacle like the Seesaw, or performing the obstacles out of order.
+Many actions can result in a fault, including entering the weave poles incorrectly or missing a pole altogether, failing to place a foot in the “contact zone” while performing an obstacle like the seesaw, or performing the obstacles out of order.

 “There are many different faults, which result in five faults to a disqualification,” DeYoung explains.
 “For example, if [a dog] knocks down a bar on a Jump, it is a ‘Failure,’ and they get a ‘0’ score [for that obstacle].
 In Novice or Open Standard and Jumpers With Weaves courses, if a dog gets a Refusal (R) — meaning he turned away from or stopped in front of the obstacle — he can still qualify since it is just five points off, but in Excellent and Masters [courses] a dog has to have perfect runs.”